What are people predicting for pricing in 2021?

 Alessandro Monti at CBS International Business School

-Alessandro Monti, Professor for Corporate Management and Organization at CBS International Business School in Cologne, Germany share his predictions on LinkedIn.
+Alessandro Monti, Professor of Corporate Management and Organization at CBS International Business School in Cologne, Germany share his predictions on LinkedIn.

-Monti is a bit more sceptical of the subscription model, at least in B2C, but he also sees room for innovation in pricing models, especially those based on usage and connected to value.
+Monti is a bit more skeptical of the subscription model, at least in B2C, but he also sees room for innovation in pricing models, especially those based on usage and connected to value.

 Social value drivers (what Ibbaka calls community value drivers) will be important across many sectors.